necyberteam/documents/governance.md

 #### Chair

-The Chair will set the agenda and preside over Steering Committee meetings or arrange for the Vice Chair or another Steering Committee member to do so.
+The Chair will set the agenda and preside over Steering Committee meetings or arrange for the Vice- Chair or another Steering Committee member to do so.

 #### Vice-Chair

 In the event of the absence of the Chair, the Vice-Chair will preside at meetings.
-The Vice-Chair will be responsible for ensuring that the bi-monthly newsletter will be sent out.
-In addition, the Vice-Chair will annually prepare a report of Association activities in the past year.
+The Vice-Chair will be responsible for ensuring the community is kept informed of Association activities through regular newsletters, social media posts, etc. In addition, the Vice-Chair will annually prepare a report of Association activities in the past year.

 #### Election Chair